Internet-Draft YANG Semver July 2024

 1. Introduction

-[I-D.ietf-netmod-yang-module-versioning] puts forth a number of concepts relating to modified rules for updating YANG modules and submodules, a means to signal when a new revision of a module or submodule has non-backwards-compatible (NBC) changes compared to its previous revision, and a scheme that uses the revision history as a lineage for determining from where a specific revision of a YANG module or submodule is derived.
+[I-D.ietf-netmod-yang-module-versioning] puts forth new concepts relating to modified rules for updating YANG modules and submodules, a means to signal when a new revision of a module or submodule has non-backwards-compatible (NBC) changes compared to its previous revision, and a more flexible approach to importing modules by revision.

 2. Examples of How Versioning Is Applied To YANG Module Revisions